 Most of us will never know the horrors of combat.
 Horrors so great that many servicemen and women suffer life-changing injuries, both visible and invisible, while serving their countries.
 How do these men and women find the motivation to move on and not be defined by their injuries?
 How can we challenge social perceptions about people with disabilities and tell the world about the power of support on the road to recovery?
 Prince Harry not only asked but answered these questions.

-On a trip to the Warrior Games in the United States in 2013, Prince Harry saw the positive impact sport could have on the recovery and rehabilitation of wounded, injured and ill servicemen and women.
-The Invictus Games Foundation was established and in 2014 London hosted the inaugural Invictus Games, with more than 400 competitors from 13 nations.
+On a trip to the Warrior Games in the United States in 2013, HRH The Duke of Sussexsaw the positive impact sport could have on the recovery and rehabilitation of wounded, injured and ill servicemen and women.
+The Invictus Games Foundation was established and in 2014 London hosted the inaugural Invictus Games with more than 400 competitors from 13 nations.

 The second Invictus Games took place in May 2016 in Orlando, Florida, and built on the excitement of the London Games with more than 500 competitors from 15 nations.
-The third Games in Toronto, Canada, held in the last week of September 2017, were the biggest Games to date and will be remembered in Ukraine for its Invictus debut.
+The third Games in Toronto, Canada, in September 2017, were the biggest Games to date and will be remembered in Ukraine for its Invictus debut.

 of the Interior